Takunacci61/Takunacci61/README.md

 ### 🚀 Highlighted Projects

-- **Kurira App**
+- **🌐 Kurira App**
   A cross-border platform connecting the Zimbabwean diaspora with local events, business directories, and international services.
 Built with Django, Vue.js, and REST APIs.
   → [https://kurira.com](https://kurira.com)

-- **Voice-Based AI Health Assistant**
+- **🧠 Voice-Based AI Health Assistant**
-  A voice-first interface where users can call an AI-powered assistant for real-time medical advice, enhanced with sentiment analysis and conversational history.
+  An AI-powered system that lets users call a virtual assistant, have real-time conversations, and receive sentiment-aware health recommendations.

-- **Caregraphy.com**
+- **📊 Caregraphy.com**
   A healthcare analytics platform that provides patient-centric insights and trend visualizations for clinical professionals.
 Built using Django, PostgreSQL, and React.
   → [https://caregraphy.com](https://caregraphy.com)